-- Buy used – You can get great discounts on used items like furniture, appliances and textbooks.
+5. Buy used – With a little bit of extra time to search, you can often get great discounts on used items like cellphones, furniture, appliances and textbooks.

-- Take advantage of student discounts and free stuff – Sites like Craigslist and Kijiji often offer free items, including furniture.
+7. Take advantage of discounts, coupons, and free stuff – You might be able to cash in credit card points for gift cards or redeem loyalty points at the grocery store or drug store.
+Local neighbourhood message boards often offer free items, including furniture.
 There are also sites that advertise free samples and coupons.

 Find ways to trim your budgetBudget A monthly or yearly estimated plan for spending and saving.
 You work it out based on your income and expenses.+ read full definition

 Use this worksheet to help you find expenses you can cut back on.